pputz/cleaning-data/CodeBook.md

 4. Appropriately label the data set with descriptive activity names.
 5. Create an independent tidy data "HAR_Tidy.txt" set with the average of each variable for each activity and each subject.

-For details and source code for each of these step refer to the README.md file.
+For details and source code for each of these steps refer to the README.md file.

 ## Variables in HAR_Tidy.txt